Why Counseling at Barry?

 - The Counseling Program prepares students to be ethical practitioners to work within multicultural environments.

 - On-site counseling clinics train students to provide clinical services to the surrounding diverse community.

 - The Counseling Program blends traditional didactic approaches to teaching with experiential methods.

 - Students are encouraged to work independently as well as cooperatively on projects.

 - The faculty work together to create an atmosphere of caring, openness, and trust.

-Find out more information about the College Reach-Out Program (CROP), which offers counseling services that focus on enhancing students' and families' strengths and resources.
-This program is designed to address factors outside of school that impact student abilities to pursue a college education.
+Find out more information about the College Reach-Out Program (CROP) and CARE Center, which offers counseling services that focus on enhancing students’ and families’ strengths and resources.
+The CROP program is designed to address factors outside of school that impact student abilities to pursue a college education.